 The Australian Association of Gerontology (AAG) WA Division is offering two grants to support your attendance to this conference.

-One grant each valued at $1250 will be offered to:
+One grant each up to the value of $1250 will be offered to:

 - an Aboriginal or Torres Strait Islander (ASTI) delegate

 - a student delegate.

 To be eligible for the grants Aboriginal or Torres Strait Islander (ATSI) applicants must: